words/dale-chall/readme.md

 ## What is this?

-This package exposes a list of pretty useless words, which are typically used to fill empty space.
+This package exposes a list of easy (often understood) words.

 ## When should I use this?